Best Space Heater of 2021

 If you are searching for a space heater that pumps a lot of heat but gives off a more even, organic thermal experience than ceramic fan-forced versions, we suggest the Dr. Infrared DR-968.
-Not only is the remote included with this model of an elementary design, but the conveniently located user interface and digital readout on the unit itself are also simple to use.
-The Dr is powerful and would be a good choice for a shop or larger room.
+Not only is the included remote simple and easy to use, but the convenient user interface and digital readout on the unit itself are very clear.
+The Dr. is powerful and would be a good choice for a shop or larger room.

 Read Full Review: Dr. Infrared Heater DR-968